Encounter with a small state

 All Liechtenstein citizens are eligible to be elected to Government provided they fulfil the criteria to become a Member of Parliament.
 Each of Liechtenstein's two main regions, the Oberland (south) and the Unterland (north), has the right to at least two members of Government.
 Alternate Ministers must come from the same region as their respective Ministers.
 The term of office is four years.

-The current Government was formed on 27 March 2013 as a coalition between the Progressive Citizens' Party (FBP) and the Patriotic Union (VU).
+The current Government was formed on 30 March 2017 as a coalition between the Progressive Citizens' Party (FBP) and the Patriotic Union (VU).
 Adrian Hasler (FBP) is the Prime Minister.
-The other members of the Government are Deputy Prime Minister Thomas Zwiefelhofer (VU) and Ministers Marlies Amann-Marxer (VU), Mauro Pedrazzini (FBP) and Aurelia Frick (FBP).
+The other members of the Government are Deputy Prime Minister Daniel Risch (VU) and Ministers Mauro Pedrazzini (FBP), Aurelia Frick (FBP) and Dominique Gantenbein (VU)

 Position of the Prime Minister